FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Related Works

 \subsection{Synthetic Garment Assets}

-Existing garment mesh datasets are typically designed manually by artists~\cite{zhou2023clothesnetinformationrich3dgarment} or generated based on predefined templates~\cite{lips2024learningkeypointsroboticcloth,miller2011modelforclothing,bertiche2020cloth3d}.
-Template-based methods allow for large-scale mesh generation, but additional texture maps are required to render garments with a realistic appearance.
-Previous methods either directly apply existing texture libraries to garment meshes~\cite{lips2024learningkeypointsroboticcloth}, or use generative models to synthesize textures~\cite{youwang2024paintit,chen2023text2textextdriventexturesynthesis,wen2024foundationposeunified6dpose}.
-However, the textures generated by the former methods differ significantly from those of real garments, while the latter methods perform poorly when applied to garment meshes.
-In this work, we adopt a template-based strategy to generate garment geometry and design a pipeline utilizing generative models to produce more realistic textures.
+Compared with rigid-body mesh assets~\cite{objaverseXL}, garment assets that can be physically simulated place much higher demands on mesh quality.
+Existing garment mesh datasets are typically designed manually by artists~\cite{zhou2023clothesnetinformationrich3dgarment} or generated based on predefined templates~\cite{lips2024learningkeypointsroboticcloth,bertiche2020cloth3d}.
+Though template-based methods allow for large-scale mesh generation at substantially lower cost compared to manual design, they face significant challenges when applying realistic texture to the mesh.
+Previous template-based methods either directly apply existing texture libraries to garment meshes~\cite{lips2024learningkeypointsroboticcloth}, or use generative models to synthesize textures~\cite{youwang2024paintit,wen2024foundationposeunified6dpose}.
+However, the textures generated by the first method differ significantly from those of real garments, whereas the second method perform poorly when applied to layered garment meshes.
+In this work, we adopt a template-based method to generate garment geometry and introduce a pipeline that facilitates generative models in producing scalable and realistic textures.